 discouraging or coercing employees from exercising their workers' rights, and

 requiring enrolled employees to participate in demonstrations or retaliating against enrolled employees who choose not to; and

 Grants exceptions to the above provisions for compliance with prior WA legislation.

 Debate this resolution in the General Assembly forum.

-The General Assembly resolution Land Reclamation Regulation was passed 10,940 votes to 3,324, and implemented in all WA member nations.
+The General Assembly resolution Gay Panic defense Ban was passed 13,832 votes to 2,155, and implemented in all WA member nations.

 Proposals are suggestions for resolutions.
 Any WA member nation with at least two endorsements may make a proposal, which, if it gains the necessary support, will become a resolution.